juanburgos/100-days-of-code/log.md

 ### R1D3

-**Today's Progress**: At **#FreeCodeCamp** learned to link External Pages with Anchor Elements, Nest Anchor Elements within a Paragraph, Created a Bulleted Unordered List, Created an Ordered List, attended my first **#CodeNewbie** twitter chat and it was awesome!
+**Today's Progress**: At **#FreeCodeCamp** learnt to link External Pages with Anchor Elements, Nest Anchor Elements within a Paragraph, Created a Bulleted Unordered List, Created an Ordered List, attended my first **#CodeNewbie** twitter chat and it was awesome!
 All within 1hr or so.

 **Thoughts**: Although I did not spent so much time like I would have liked to, I felt that this hour was very productive.
-Understood every learned concept without significant problems.
+Understood every learnt concept without significant problems.

 ### R1D4

-**Today's Progress**: Learned text input fields, Add Placeholder Text to a Text Field, Create a Form Element, Add a Submit Button to a Form, Use HTML5 to Require a Field, Create a Set of Radio Buttons, Create a Set of Checkboxes, Create a Set of Checkboxes, Check Radio Buttons and Checkboxes by Default, Nest Many Elements within a Single Div Element, Give a Background Color to a Div Element.
+**Today's Progress**: learnt text input fields, Add Placeholder Text to a Text Field, Create a Form Element, Add a Submit Button to a Form, Use HTML5 to Require a Field, Create a Set of Radio Buttons, Create a Set of Checkboxes, Create a Set of Checkboxes, Check Radio Buttons and Checkboxes by Default, Nest Many Elements within a Single Div Element, Give a Background Color to a Div Element.

-**Thoughts**: Just feel like I learned a lot today.
+**Thoughts**: Just feel like I learnt a lot today.
 Felt productive and engaged.

 ### R1D5

-**Today's Progress**: Learned to set the ID of an Element, Use an ID Attribute to Style an Element, Adjusting the Padding of an Element, Adjust the Margin of an Element, Add a Negative Margin to an Element, Add Different Padding to Each Side of an Element.
+**Today's Progress**: learnt to set the ID of an Element, Use an ID Attribute to Style an Element, Adjusting the Padding of an Element, Adjust the Margin of an Element, Add a Negative Margin to an Element, Add Different Padding to Each Side of an Element.

 **Thoughts**: Thinking about not having much time free, today I managed to code for an hour and cover some ground.
 It was really hard to squeeze it in my schedule, but all it takes is true commitment.
 Let's rock on!